juellsprott/dotfiles/README.md

 - Thunar
 - Any program using GTK configurations (chromium-based browsers, file managers)

 For oh-my-zsh, move the files to the correct directory, usually /home/$USER/.oh-my-zsh.
 For Albert, it is adviced to manually build Albert Launcher in order to include all Python plugins rather than adding them yourself.
 In albert-theme are two files. `Walbert.qss` and `window-switcher-plus`.
 Move the former to /usr/share/albert/widgetsboxmodel/themes/ and the latter to /usr/share/albert/python/plugins/.
+In Edge, set the theme to GTK-theme.

 ## Dependencies
 In addition to the above packages, this repository also depends on the following packages for complete functionality and theming: